ibm-cloud-docs/discovery-data/train-tooling.md

 ## Confidence scores
 {: #confidence}

-{{site.data.keyword.discovery-data_short}} returns a `confidence` score for natural language queries of trained collections.
+{{site.data.keyword.discoveryshort}} returns a `confidence` score for natural language queries of trained collections.
 This `confidence` score is not interchangeble with `confidence` scores returned by untrained collections.

 The `confidence` score can range from `0.0` to `1.0`.
 The higher the number, the more relevant the result.